mcdaley/mcdaley-website/README.md

   [] Change logic of getStaticPaths to read directories and files [] Copy images from "public" to the blog directory.
   [] Rename files from ".md" to ".mdx"
+[] Enhance Navbar
+  [] Style navbar links to display the active page.
 [] Code Cleanup
   [x] Replace function input type of <any> in Blog Summary List and
      replace w/ correct React type "React.ReactNode"